Bildeniz/full-stack-contact-app/README.md

 # Full-stack Contact app
-Pretty simple contact app with MVC concept
+Pretty simple contact app with Full-Stack concept

 ## Backend
 Running with flask.
 I used peewee for SQLite database.